Homeowner guide

 Can I withhold HOA dues because the HOA is not maintaining common areas?

 This is state-specific and legally risky.
-Some states permit withholding dues when the HOA materially breaches maintenance obligations, but many do not.
+Some states permit withholding dues when the HOA materially breaches maintenance obligations, but many do not — and withholding can trigger lien and foreclosure proceedings.
 Consult an HOA attorney before withholding dues.
+A formal demand letter and complaint to state agencies is a safer first step.

 Who is responsible for maintaining HOA common areas?

 The HOA is legally responsible for all common areas as defined in the CC&Rs.
-In condo associations this often includes exterior building elements and roofs.
-In planned communities it typically covers roads, landscaping, and amenities.
+In condo associations this often includes exterior building elements, roofs, and shared systems.
+In planned communities it typically covers roads, sidewalks, landscaping, and amenities.
+This obligation cannot be waived or transferred to homeowners.

 What if the HOA claims it cannot afford repairs?

 Financial difficulty does not excuse the HOA from maintenance obligations.
-If the HOA lacks funds, it may need to levy a special assessment, increase dues, or take a loan.
-You can request to review the HOA's financial records and reserve study.
+If the HOA lacks funds, it may need to levy a special assessment, increase dues, take a loan, or dip into reserve funds.
+You can request to review the HOA's financial records and reserve study to verify their financial claims.

 Can I make the repairs myself and bill the HOA?

-Generally not — unless your CC&Rs specifically permit this.
+Generally not — unless your CC&Rs specifically permit self-help remedies.
 Undertaking repairs to common areas without authorization can expose you to liability and may not entitle you to reimbursement.
+Formal demand and legal action is the appropriate path.

 Fight your HOA — start free